 Car Seat Buying Guide

-The Australian car seat laws specify the type of car seats that are appropriate at every stage in a child’s development up until the age of 10.
-The following is a guide to help you ensure that you are compliant with the laws in every state.
-(Please note, ages are approximate.)
+The Australian car seat laws specify the type of car seats that are appropriate at every stage of a child’s development up until the age of 10.
+The following guide will help you ensure that you are compliant with the rules (please note, ages are approximate):

 A baby’s first journey can be nerve-racking for any parent.
 With the right safety equipment, however, this experience need not be stressful.

 - Many Type A car seats come with a carrying handle for transporting sleeping babies to and from the vehicle.
 To get full use from this feature, consider opting for a lightweight baby seat.